top of page

 "Aamshotto dropped in milk, Mashed further with shondesh, The sounds of slurping, Surrounded by a stunned silence, Ants crying at the empty plate."

-The Banana is known as Kadali in Sanskrit and Kodoli in Bangla (as seen in Tagore’s poem).
+Known as Kadali in Sanskrit and Kodoli in Bengali (as evident in Tagore's verse), the banana has a rich cultural significance.

 Let’s examine the banana’s properties from an Ayurvedic perspective.